crvUSD (CRVUSD) Self Reported Market Capitalization Achieves $140.20 Million

 crvUSD Profile

-crvUSD’s total supply is 140,784,292 tokens. crvUSD’s official website is www.curve.fi. crvUSD’s official Twitter account is @curvefinance.
+crvUSD’s total supply is 140,784,292 tokens. crvUSD’s official Twitter account is @curvefinance.
+The official website for crvUSD is www.curve.fi.

 crvUSD Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as crvUSD directly using U.S. dollars.
-Investors seeking to trade crvUSD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase crvUSD using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as crvUSD directly using US dollars.
+Investors seeking to acquire crvUSD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy crvUSD using one of the aforementioned exchanges.

 Receive News & Updates for crvUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for crvUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.